-Section 4: Any employee who is removed from service due to loss of driving privilege may, upon approval of the Director of Transit, after consultation with the Union, be placed temporarily in another unit position at the prevailing rate in that position.
+Section 4: Any employee who is removed from service due to loss of driving privilege may, upon approval of the Assistant General Manager of the Operations Division or designee, after consultation with the Union, be placed temporarily in another unit position at the prevailing rate in that position.
 This action shall only be taken at the request of the affected employee within ten (10) days of losing driving privilege.